GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/faction-requests.md

                 - From the Route 7 Harken, select Route 9, and then exit to Route 10.
 Find the tablets in this order:

-                    - (X:25, Y:4) - Few steps north of Route 10 entrance
+                    - (X:25, Y:4) - 4 steps north of Route 10 entrance by a fence
                     - (X:20, Y:6) - Tile left of the first Stone God altar
+                    - If you auto-move through the blizzard area you can easily avoid the Nullshadow
                     - (X:1, Y:9) -  From the top of the bottom-left house walk 1 step north
-                    - (X:2, Y:15) - First tile in the northwest blizzard zone
+                    - (X:2, Y:16) - First tile in the northwest blizzard zone; you must be standing directly on top of it to interact
                     - (X:3, Y:24) - Directly ahead after exiting the northwest blizzard zone
-                    - (X:1, Y:24) - On the nullstone
+                    - (X:1, Y:24) - On top of the nullstone

                     ??? note "Tablet Troubleshooting"